kalenarndt/udmp-jumbo-frames/README.md

 # UDMP Monitor MTU

+# Ubiquiti has added this as a part of the 1.12.13 EA firmware.
+This repository is now archived

 UDMP Monitor MTU is a shell script that checks all VLAN interfaces and LAN SFP+ ports on the UDM Pro and sets them to 9216.
 This allows for intervlan routing to take place without being fragmented.
 This runs every 5 seconds but can be modified if you change the sleep values in the script.

 ## Pre-Requisites